 Assessment and Evaluation

 For each patient, we conduct a comprehensive and multidisciplinary assessment and evaluation that involves the adolescent, his or her family members, and outpatient providers or case managers.
 Based on the results, we design an individualized treatment plan that is modified during the program as emotional and behavioral needs change.
 Discharge planning begins immediately upon admission, and the adolescent is assessed regularly to ensure that he or she is in the appropriate level of care.
-The Adolescent Residential program is designed to accommodate the needs of each individual adolescent, no matter how short or long the stay.
+The Linden Residential Treatment Center for Adolescents is designed to accommodate the needs of each individual adolescent, no matter how short or long the stay.

 As an integral part of the Brattleboro Retreat, each program offers comprehensive psychological and medical therapies designed to promote health in mind, body, and spirit.
 Clinically trained staff utilize an array of interventions to teach self-motivation, personal accountability, integrity, responsible decision-making, and the ability to see oneself as a valuable, worthwhile human being.